 Tim McLaughlin is an associate at the Concord office of Shaheen & Gordon.
 Tim is experienced with maritime law, construction law, and white collar criminal defense and has handled pro bono matters before the U.S. Court of Appeals for Veterans Claims, the U.S. Citizenship and Immigration Services and in Massachusetts Superior Court litigating prisoners’ rights claims.
 Tim served as an officer in the United States Marine Corps from 2000 until 2006.
 During his service, he kept a diary, which has since inspired a multimedia exhibit, War Diaries.
 The exhibit and stories of Tim’s experiences in Iraq have been widely published in the New York Times and other publications.

 During law school, Tim spent six months living in Sarajevo while interning for the Prosecutor’s Office of Bosnia and Herzegovina in its War Crimes Section.
 He received his J.D. from Boston College Law School and his B.A. in Russian from the College of the Holy Cross.
-Tim resides in Concord, New Hampshire with his lovely wife Katherine, their son Roland, and their Goldendoodle, Clementine.
+Tim resides in Concord, New Hampshire with his lovely wife Katherine, their two sons, and their Goldendoodle, Clementine.

 Andrew von Kuhn, Treasurer

-Andrew von Kuhn is a current student at Harvard Business School.
+Andrew von Kuhn is an Investment Banking Associate at J.P.
+Morgan Chase and graduate of Harvard Business School.
 Before returning to school at Harvard, he worked as an associate at J.P.
 Morgan.
 Prior to joining J.P.
 Morgan in 2013, Andrew served in the Marine Corps from 2009 – 2013 as an infantry officer.
 Andrew is a graduate of Dartmouth College.
-Andrew resides in Boston with his wife, Mary, who serves on the VLS Event Committee, and their newborn son.
+Andrew resides in New York City with his wife, Mary, who serves on the VLS Event Committee, and their young son.

 Jonathan C. Hayden, Esq., Secretary